JoshMock/indieweb/post/digital-freedom.md

 ---
 title: Digital freedom
 date: 2020-10-10
-description: Big technology companies are profiting on our private data and alerting our emotions.
+description: Big technology companies are profiting on our private data and altering our emotions.
 How do we fix this?
 tags: post
 layout: post.njk
 ---